finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="getbyqueryjson"></a>
 # **GetByQueryJson**
-> string GetByQueryJson (string query, string queryName = null, int? timeout = null, bool? jsonProper = null)
+> string GetByQueryJson (string query, Dictionary<string, string> scalarParameters = null, string queryName = null, int? timeout = null, bool? jsonProper = null)

 GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url.